denten-books/plain-text/4-format.md

 lead to opposing strategies of interpretation.
 One seeks to describe, the other to explain; one to perceive, the other to reveal.

+The intellectual history of formalism literary theory thus contains within it two distinct and contradictory ideas about form: one about the outward shape of the sign and another about the inward structure or formula that governs semiotics.
+The distinction is important because it leads to several conflicting strategies of interpretation.
+Taken in the sense of "outwards shape," the form suggests an aesthetics or even an "erotics" of art [@sontag_against_1966].
+On this view, a sign is forever embedded into the specific contexts of its instantiation.
+The physical peculiarity of this word makes it forever different from the same word on a different page.
+Taken as formula, form suggests a more analytical approach, aimed at explicating hidden structures.
+Formal analysis in that sense studies not specific traces or utterances, but the development of ideal forms, which exist independent of any specifics.
 The distinction between "form" and "content" is one of the basic binaries in any formalism, mobilized often in literary criticism and computer science alike.
 "Classical art, in a word, stands for form," R.G.
 Collingwood wrote in